christianvedels/A_perfect_storm/README.md

 Boberg-Fazlic, N., Jensen, P.S., Lampe, M. et al. ‘Getting to Denmark’: the role of agricultural elites for development.
 J Econ Growth (2023). https://doi.org/10.1007/s10887-023-09226-8

 Degn, O. (1989).
 Byer, byhierarkier og byudvikling.
 Historie/Jyske Samlinger. https://tidsskrift.dk/historiejyskesamling/article/view/40197

+Harris, C. D. (1954).
+The Market as a Factor in the Localization of Industry in the United States.
+Annals of the Association of American Geographers, 44(4), 315–348.